MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:
 -	Create a custom middleware
 -	The custom middleware will display the results of the submitted form from the static HTML we created.
--	If no form was submitted, the custom middleware must not prevent execution of other middlewares.
+-	If no form was submitted, the custom middleware must not prevent execution of other middleware.